ahadb/modern-javascript/object-patterns/README.md

 })();
 ```

-// b.
-Another example with more complexity and two more paramaters.
+3.2 Another example with more complexity and two more paramaters.
 We also
-// have the ability this namespace quite easily
+have the ability this namespace quite easily
 ```javascript
 (function( omlette, $, undefined ) {
   // private Property